projectM-visualizer/projectm/BUILDING.md

 autoreconf --install    # only needed if this is a git clone
 # For macOS automation there is ./autogen.sh provided for autoreconf

-./configure --enable-sdl    # Supply your keys here, info in Dependencies
+./configure --enable-sdl    # supply additional options here, info in Dependencies

 make
 sudo make install